deepsense-ai/seahorse/docs/doperations/join.rst

 ------
 Params
 ------
-1. ``join columns: MultipleColumnSelector`` - columns to LEFT JOIN upon.
+1. ``join columns: ParametersSequence`` - sequence of pairs (``left column: SingleColumnSelectorParameter``, ``right column: SingleColumnSelectorParameter``) defining condition for the JOIN operation.
-   Even if one of the columns is selected more than once (eg. by name and by type) it will be included only once.
-   Empty selection is not supported and exception ```ColumnsDoNotExistException`` is thrown.
+   Empty join condition is not supported and exception ``ColumnDoesNotExistException`` is thrown.
-   When a column selected by name or by index does not exist in any or both DataFrames, ``ColumnsDoNotExistException`` is thrown.
+   When a column selected by name or by index does not exist, ``ColumnDoesNotExistException`` is thrown.
    When the type of columns to LEFT JOIN upon in two DataFrames do not match, ``WrongColumnTypeException`` is thrown.
+2. ``left prefix: PrefixBasedColumnCreatorParameter`` - optional prefix, which can be prepended to these columns in the output table, which come from the left input table.
+3. ``right prefix: PrefixBasedColumnCreatorParameter`` - optional prefix, which can be prepended to these columns in the output table, which come from the right input table.